idio-lang/DIPS/source/implementing-idio/compound-types/hash-tables.rst

   by a series of low-order ones: 0xf, 0x1f, 0x3f, 0x7f, 0xff, ...

 * ``count`` is the number of keys in the hash table

-* ``start`` is a pointer into the attic as to where to start looking for a free index

-  This is obviously a time/space trade-off which is only effective when you start to get quite big hash tables with a large attic.
-  You're now saving the time spent starting at the top of the attic looping over all the used slots you checked last time through.

 * ``comp_C`` is the :lname:`C` equivalence function pointer